 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-We also seek to educate the public on the current Oklahoma animal welfare laws and urge everyone to communicate with their elected officials to encourge their support for animal friendly legislation.
+We also seek to educate the public on the current Oklahoma animal welfare laws and urge everyone to communicate with their elected officials to encourage their support for animal friendly legislation.

 And of course, we support all the spay and neuter efforts of our counterparts and other organizations.
-The greatest impact to our city's pet overpopulation issue and the resulting alarmingly high number of euthansias at our local shelters will only be reduced through spay and neuter programs.
+The greatest impact to our city's pet overpopulation issue and the resulting alarmingly high rate of euthanasia at our local shelters will only be reduced through spay and neuter programs.
 If you are looking for a low cost option for spaying or neutering your pet, please click on "Links" at http://pawsok.com for information on low cost services in your area.

 PAWS-OK is a non-profit 501 (c) (3) designated organization and does not receive any public funding.
 Contributions are deductible under section 170 of the Internal Revenue Code.
 Every dollar raised by PAWS through adoption fees, donations and fundraising events is used to support our programs.

-Adoption fees are generally $70 but can vary depending on the age, health and special needs of the cat.
+Adoption fees are $70 but can vary depending on the age, health and special needs of the cat.

 PAWS will attempt to make a follow-up contact with all adopters a few weeks post adoption to make sure that the new cat is settling in and that the adopter is happy with their new family member.
-If the cat is not working out, PAWS will take it back into our adoption program and within a predetermined timeframe, exchange the cat for another one in our program if the adopter so desires.
+If at any time the adopter can no longer care for the cat they adopt from PAWS, we will take it back into our adoption program.
+Simply contact us.
+Returns can normally be arranged within days of the initial call.